Tom Clarke (Taken)

-Tom Clarke is a fictional character in the TV series Taken played by Ryan Hurst.
+Tom Clarke is a fictional character in the science fiction TV miniseries Taken played by Ryan Hurst.

 Episode 1 Beyond the Sky

 Tom's first appearance is when he's a young child (played by Kevin G. Schmidt).
 Tom does not trust John, a strange man who was taken in by Tom's mother, Sally, after being in an accident.

 Episode 2 Jacob and Jesse

 Years later Tom and his sister Becky return home to visit his mother Sally and his younger brother Jacob for Christmas.
 Tom and Becky take care of Jacob when Sally goes to a New Year's Eve party where she meets Owen Crawford (who knows that her son Jacob has special abilities).
 Days later when Jacob is taken by Owen, Tom and Becky eventually find Jacob and bring him back home.
 Tom then comes up with the idea that they tell the Army that Jacob died in a fire to protect him.